 When there are gaps in the door, air comes in whether the door is opened or closed.
 This leads to heat and energy loss, which leads to higher energy bills.
 Door sweeps for exterior doors work to eliminate drafts from this source.
 Door bottom sweeps can be used in a variety of homes, even homes that are being rented.
 The most common types of door sweeps for exterior doors are standard, automatic, self-stick, and draft door weatherproofing.
 Choosing the right door sweeps for exterior doors can be a simple task once you are aware of the specifics of each one.

 Standard door sweeps have weatherstripping attached to a heavy-duty aluminum carrier.
 The weatherstripping seals gaps from 1/2 to 3/4 inches.
 It is ideal for sweeping over a tile or hardwood floor.
 These types of door bottom sweeps are installed by being screwed into a steel or wooden door.
+The most common size is a 36 inch door sweep but you may need a 42 inch door sweep.
+A standard aluminum door sweep comes with vinyl weatherstripping and is easy to install as it typically comes with nails that can be screwed into a wood or metal door.

 Automatic door sweeps are ideal for doors that sweep across rugs or carpets.
 They rise automatically when the door is open, and seal drafty areas once the door is closed.
-This type of door sweep is attached to the door using screws, and seals up to ½” gaps between the door bottom and threshold.
+This type of door sweep is attached to the door using screws, and seals up gaps between the door bottom and threshold.

 Suitable for renters, or homeowners not interested in making any permanent changes to doors, self-stick door sweeps for exterior doors are made of a flexible plastic strip.
 They can be installed on metal and wood doors.
 Installation requires no more than peeling off the paper on the back and pressing it into place.